AnggaR96s/Reforestation/README.md

-## What did the mountain climber name his son?
-Cliff.
+## I was fired from the keyboard factory yesterday.
+I wasn't putting in enough shifts.